 Out of all these great views in Shenandoah National Park, this is the only viewpoint on the list you will have to hike to.
 In my opinion, it is worth it since this is the highest point in Shenandoah National Park.

 The trail is a very popular 1.7-mile round-trip hike.
 Although the trail is a bit steep, with an elevation gain of 690 feet, it is very doable.
+In fact, it is one of the best short hikes in Shenandoah National Park.
 There are two lovely viewpoints to enjoy with picnic tables at the first overlook.